gkoenig-mercator/Automation-test-Marine-Data-Store/docs/usage.md

 4. check_if_download_errors – requires step 3

+5. script_to_markdown - requires step 3

-5. add_data_in_database – requires step 3
+6. add_data_in_database – requires step 3

-6. treating_outputs – requires step 3
+7. treating_outputs – requires step 3

+### Login

+The script_to_markdown script requires login to github.
+So far it is down because the login are stored with the command "git config --global credential.helper store"